donkirkby/live-py-plugin/docs/lessons/README.md

 plot.
 When the user makes the starting version match the goal version, they will merge into one.

-If you have an idea for a lesson, you can describe it in an issue, or you can create a pull request with the two files.
+If you have an idea for a lesson, you can describe it in a comment on issue
+#177, or you can create a pull request adding two lesson files to this directory.
 You can copy `example_lesson.py` and `example_goal.py` as a starting point.